 University Disciplinary Committee

-A University committee for student disciplinary matters has been established by action of the Board of Regents of Western Kentucky University in accordance with the Kentucky Revised Statutes which authorize the Board of Regents to invest the faculty/staff or a committee of the faculty/staff with the power to suspend or expel any student for severe violations of the WKU Student Code of Conduct or a gross disregard for the rights of others in the campus community.
-Therefore, this Committee will consider all cases involving sanctions of deferred suspension, suspension and expulsion.
-In every case, the person suspended or expelled may appeal through the President if they meet the conditions for appeal.
+A University committee for student judicial matters has been established by action of the Board of Regents of Western Kentucky University in accordance with the Kentucky Revised Statutes which authorize the Board of Regents to invest the faculty/staff or a committee of the faculty/staff with the power to suspend or expel any student for severe violations of the WKU Student Code of Conduct or a gross disregard for the rights of others in the campus community.
+Therefore, this Committee will consider all cases involving sanctions of suspension and expulsion.
+In every case, the respondent suspended or expelled may appeal. (see appeal process)

 The Committee is comprised of thirteen members, six faculty, five staff,and two students, who are appointed by the President of the University.
 Faculty terms are three years and are staggered so that the term of one third of the membership expires each year.